 This particular Ballot Box Scotland policy may apply to other situations, but for now this section will describe its most prominent application.
 Scotland in Union, an organisation which as its name implies supports Scotland staying part of the UK, has taken to conducting polling of such poor quality that BBS will no longer provide coverage of it.
 When a “second-strike” for this was noted in a Tweet, it provoked one of the strongest storms of fury this project has yet experienced – at a time (in 2019) when those following BBS were about a tenth of what they are by late 2022.

 Rather than ask either the same question as was asked in the 2014 referendum, or a close equivalent which offers similar “Yes” or “No” choices, Scotland in Union ask an independence question pitched in terms of “Remain” or “Leave”.
-Given the prominence of Brexit, it is clear this is nothing more than a leading attempt to conflate issues and confuse respondents.
+This is, frankly, unhelpful and transparently more about their own campaign message than usefully gauging public opinion.

 Nonetheless, the approach taken by SiU polls leaves them completely incomparable to standard Independence voting intention, and thus does not cover their constitutional polling.
 BBS emphasises that it is not partisan to deny coverage to polling commissioned and specifically designed by an explicitly partisan body to advance their own cause.
 Should the need arise to treat any organisation which supports Independence (such as Progress Scotland) in a similar manner, BBS will not hesitate to do so.